Adrian Cheng, Lia Yu, Ana-Maria Oproescu

 How were the participants tested?

-Participants who met the above criteria were randomly assigned to one of two groups.
+Participants were randomly assigned to one of two groups.
 Participants in the first group (experimental group) were trained with BWSTT and exposed to resistance forces against their hip and knee by the Lokomat device.
 The researchers controlled the magnitude of the force.
 The second group (control group) was trained with the conventional Lokomat-assisted BWSTT, without resistance forces applied.

 Each participant trained for 45 minutes, three times a week for three months, under supervision of the ICORD researchers.
 Researchers tested the subjects at baseline, post training, and after the one month and six month follow-up marks.

-The outcomes that the researchers measured in both groups were related to overground skilled walking capacity (i.e., tasks encountered on a daily basis).
+The outcomes that the researchers measured in both groups were related to overground skilled walking capacity (i.e. tasks encountered on a daily basis).
 Skilled walking capacity was tested by the “Spinal Cord Injury-Functional Ambulation Profile” (SCI-FAP).
-Click here to see the items contained in the SCI-FAP.